 Chicago Repair Costs for P2714

-- Individual PCS-D replacement (if separately serviceable): $200β$500 installed
+- Individual PCS-D replacement (if separately serviceable): quoted after diagnosis, access check, and parts availability.

-- Solenoid pack replacement (if integrated): $450β$950 installed
+- Solenoid pack replacement (if integrated): quoted after diagnosis, access check, and parts availability.

-- Valve body service or replacement: $500β$1,200
+- Valve body service or replacement: quoted after diagnosis, access check, and parts availability.

-Free diagnostic at Chicago Transmission β 2450 N Lincoln Ave.
-Call (312) 452-5637, MondayβFriday 7:30amβ6pm, Saturday 8amβ2pm.
+Free diagnostic at Chicago Transmission - 2450 N Lincoln Ave.
+Call (312) 452-5637, Monday - Friday 7:30am - 6pm, Saturday 8am - 2pm.